island-lang/island-lang.github.io/README.md

 ## Main innovations

-* **[Stateless loops](#loops)** (or alternatively **structured loops**) represent a novel approach to iterative flow that attempts to synthesize "the best" of both the imperative and functional idioms.
+* **[Stateless loops](#loops)** (or alternatively **structured loops**) represent a novel approach to iterative control flow that attempts to synthesize the best of both the imperative and functional idioms.
 * **[Accumulative generators](#accumulative-streams-and-named-return-variables)**, as well as **accumulative generator comprehensions** enhance the declarative expressiveness the language by abstracting over the notion of the "prior" output of a generator.
 * **[Relation classes](#logic-programming)** encapsulate logic-programming style relations within immutable container objects.
-Relation classes are defined using a diverse mixture of programming approaches: rules, functions as well as generators.
+Relation classes are defined using a diverse mixture of programming approaches: rules, predicates, functions and generators.
 * **[Abstract pattern recognizers](#patterns-and-parsers)** are function-like methods that generalize over the basic pattern matching syntax, as well as traditional regular expressions, by allowing to recognize and capture arbitrary patterns within any type of input stream.

 ## Implementation state